Jimmy Rave: Total Nonstop Action Wrestling (2007–2009, 2011, 2013)

-Return to ROH (2009, 2011, 2013)
+Ring of Honor (2009, 2011, 2013)

 On March 21, 2009, at ROH's seventh anniversary show, Rave made a surprise return to the company when Prince Nana announced him as Bison Smith's mystery tag team partner.
 Rave and Smith lost the tag match to Bryan Danielson and the also returning Colt Cabana when Cabana pinned Rave.
 Rave spent the rest of the year feuding with Grizzly Redwood and Necro Butcher.
 On September 19 Rave was defeated by Necro Butcher in a dog collar match and subsequently left the promotion.
 Rave later revealed that ROH released him due to his drug addiction.

 Rave returned to Ring of Honor on December 16, 2011, appearing on an episode of the ROH Video Wire, challenging The Embassy's new Crown Jewel Tommaso Ciampa to a match at Final Battle 2011.
 At the pay-per-view on December 23, Rave was defeated following interference from members of the Embassy.

 On March 2, 2013, Rave made his return for Ring of Honor at their 11th Anniversary Show iPPV, where he, Cliff Compton, Matt Hardy and Rhett Titus, revealed themselves as the newest members of S.C.U.M. by attacking numerous members of the ROH roster following the main event, joining Kevin Steen, Jimmy Jacobs, Rhino and Steve Corino as members of the group.
 On June 10, 2013, it was reported that Rave was once again done with ROH.